-It’s then that you realize, you and this person have nothing to talk about or share that isn’t connected to getting trashed and doing stupid shit together.
+It’s then that you realize, you and this person have nothing to talk about that isn’t related to getting trashed and doing stupid shit together.

 You take an inventory of your interactions with your social group.
 The group chat, the plans, the memories – all of it centers around your consumption of alcohol.

-Now that you’re sober, there doesn’t seem to be anything left to tie you to your friends.
+Now that you’re sober, there doesn’t seem to be anything left to tie you together.
 In fact, now that you are sober and listening to them talk, seeing videos of their escapades, and hearing their stories, you realize that you don’t even really like these people.

 This feels like an unfair burden.